 Children befriend each other as well as trees, insects, plants and animals and ‘document’ these friendships through a year-long Nature Journal.

 We value creativity and know that creative thinking now leads to problem solving and innovation later in life.
 We respect and value each child’s unique gifts and encourage these gifts to be creative resources for all of us.

-Children are encouraged to express their unique ideas through conversation and word play, imaginative play and art making.
+Children are encouraged to express their unique ideas through conversation and word play, storytelling, imaginative play and art making.

 In addition to child-led creativity play, teachers offer creative opportunities--some are planned in advance, such as nature-based craft projects and inspirational books, and some emerge in the moment, such as fairy houses and scavenger hunts.